Beyond Meritocracy

 The five clusters organize the structural pressures class rule generates according to what they are about.
 Cluster A (surplus extraction) addresses how dominant classes cheapen the inputs they need — through unequal exchange, income deflation, financial mechanisms, and competitive elimination of autonomous development.
 Cluster B (labor organization) addresses how labor is disciplined, surplus populations managed, and social reproduction exploited — the coercive management of who works, where, under what conditions, and who bears the costs of maintaining the workforce.
 Cluster C (spatial and ecological organization) addresses enclosure, the destruction of subsistence alternatives, ecological degradation, and the energy-technology regime that constrains what forms of production and class configuration are materially possible.
 Cluster D (consent and legitimation) addresses how extraction is justified, how ignorance about it is produced, and how competing solidarities absorb political energy that might otherwise contest the arrangement.
 Cluster E (inter-jurisdictional relations) addresses competition and cooperation between dominant classes organized through different jurisdictions — treaty architecture, monetary mechanisms, institutional management, and the organized violence through which configurations are periodically broken and rebuilt.

-Between the cluster-level pressures and the specific imperial forms they produce lies the mediating layer: the configuration of forces, institutions, and conditions that determines which contradictions get addressed, by whom, through what mechanisms, and at whose expense.
-Six factors constitute this layer: (1) the coercive capacity available to different actors and its cost, (2) which capital fractions have institutional access to which parts of the state apparatus, (3) the vulnerability and resistance capacity of target populations, (4) the incorporation gradient — where populations sit on the spectrum from full membership to complete exclusion, and how much violence can be deployed against them before it generates political consequences, (5) the legitimation infrastructure available to justify action, and (6) the configuration of competing powers that enables or forecloses specific responses.
-These six factors are developed at length in the next section; what matters here is what they do: they explain why the same structural pressure produces settler colonialism in one configuration, structural adjustment in another, and financial governance in a third.
-Pressure does not determine form; the mediating configuration does.
+Six factors constitute the mediating layer: (1) the coercive capacity available to different actors and its cost, (2) which capital fractions have institutional access to which parts of the state apparatus, (3) the vulnerability and resistance capacity of target populations, (4) the incorporation gradient — where populations sit on the spectrum from full membership to complete exclusion, and how much violence can be deployed against them before it generates political consequences, (5) the legitimation infrastructure available to justify action, and (6) the configuration of competing powers that enables or forecloses specific responses.

 Every class system analyzed here generates a circular legitimation structure, and the problem it poses must be stated because the concept recurs throughout.
 The content of legitimation varies radically across class systems: divine right, racial hierarchy, civilizational stage, market performance, fiscal responsibility.
 How can legitimation work when its specific content changes so completely?
 Because the circular structure is constant: the conditions domination produces are attributed to the qualities of the dominated, justifying the domination that produced them.
 This structure is termed meritocratic reasoning — using the term in an expanded structural sense to denote not specifically modern achievement-based sorting but any justificatory logic in which system-produced position is redescribed as deserved difference.
 The circle operates with varying numbers of steps and through different institutional forms: divine right runs through priests who claim divine authority that justifies the hierarchy that produces the priests; racial hierarchy runs through categories that the colonial state constructs and then "discovers"; the market runs through outcomes that wage dependence produces and then attributes to differential performance.
 What is constant across these variations is the circularity — the system generates the criteria by which it judges, then cites the judgment as evidence the criteria are valid.
 This is not one legitimation strategy among others but the generative logic from which specific legitimation strategies are derived.
 The term "meritocratic reasoning" does not claim that divine right and market ideology are both forms of "merit" in any substantive sense — they are identified as instances of the same structure because they share the same circular logic, not because they share the same legitimating content.